kitty-panics/markdown/docs/Rules-CN.md

 ```

 Note: by default, this rule is configured to just require that all horizontal
-rules in the document are the same, and will trigger if any of the horizontal
+rules in the document are the same and will trigger if any of the horizontal
 rules are different than the first one encountered in the document.
 If you
 want to configure the rule to match a specific style, the parameter given to
 the 'style' option is a string containing the exact horizontal rule text that
 is allowed.

+Rationale: Consistent formatting makes it easier to understand a document.

 <a name="md036"></a>